Get to know Pocketnow’s Jaime Rivera

 So let’s start with the basics, my full name is Jaime Alonso Rivera Rodriguez, I’m 33 years old, and even though I was born in a very cool town called La Ceiba, Honduras, I currently live in the much bigger – San Pedro Sula.
 La Ceiba was one of those cities that grew too fast and then stalled, and that growth was due to the sponsorship of a fruit company you all know as Dole.
 That’s the reason why we have very good bilingual schools, and yeah, for all of you that constantly ask, that’s how I learned English.
 It’s also the Honduran party capital, so you can imagine where I spent most of my teenage nights.

 Up to just a couple of years ago, I was a guy that worked in airlines and had gadgets as a hobby, but now that I do gadgets for a living, I’ve shifted my hobby to fitness.
 I’m a big fan of coffee, hamburgers, beer, and a good steak.
 I guess that since I love to eat a lot, I’d rather burn myself running or at the gym, than having to go on a diet.
-Married, three kids between the ages of 13 and 3, and I also actively serve in Church since I was 15 or so.
+Father of three beautiful kids between the ages of 13 and 3, and I also actively serve in Church since I was 15 or so.

 In a nutshell, the one characteristic that has been constant throughout my life, is change, irony intended.
 I was born to very young parents, so that didn’t last long, and then I was raised by my maternal Grandparents since I was around five years old.
 I wasn’t the most social of children, and I hated sports, so if you remember a kid that everybody would make fun of in school, well, that was me!
 Funny, since when I became a teenager, the tables flipped dramatically.
 I then became the guy who was part of the group that would be in charge of determining the nickname by which you’d be mocked until you graduated, so having me as your friend was your smartest choice.